d12frosted/elpa-mirror/gnu/corfu-readme.txt

 1 Features
 ══════════

-  • Timer-based auto-completions (/off/ by default, set `corfu-auto').
+  • Timer-based auto-completions (/off/ by default).
   • Popup display with scrollbar indicator and arrow key navigation.
   • The popup can be summoned explicitly by pressing `TAB' at any time.
   • The current candidate is inserted with `TAB' and selected with `RET'.
-  • Candidate sorting by prefix, string length and alphabetically.
+  • Sorting by prefix, string length and alphabetically, optionally by history.
   • The selected candidate is previewed (configurable via `corfu-preview-current').
   • The selected candidate is automatically committed on further input